 Respect this gift.

-It can take 1,000 honest acts of faith to build trust and one dishonest act to destroy it all.
+It can take thousands of honest acts of faith to build trust and one dishonest act to destroy it.

 Put your integrity and the integrity of your work before all else.
 Always.